osrm/Celestia_itn/README.md

 Create a Prometheus configuration file named "prometheus.yml" in the same directory as the Prometheus binary with the following content.

-You must replace the value!
+You must replace the value.

 ```
 global: